Angie

 Bio

-Angie grew up in Broken Arrow, Oklahoma, traveled states spanning from Georgia to California, and settled in Olathe, Kansas where she now resides.
-Recent projects include museum exhibit and program evaluations, student-centered design, adolescent social-emotional research, accessibility research, community mental health center evaluations, federal grant-funded after-school program evaluations, justice system program evaluation, LGBTQ+ research, and the major, grant-funded, Kansas Communities that Care student research study.
+Recent projects include assessment and survey development and analysis, accessible testing and learning, item response analysis, museum exhibit and program evaluations, student-centered design, adolescent social-emotional research, accessibility research, community mental health center evaluations, federal grant-funded after-school program evaluations, justice system program evaluation, LGBTQ+ research, and the major, grant-funded, Kansas Communities that Care student research study.

 Education